UBC-Thunderbots/Software/docs/workflow.md

 For each Issue of project you are working on, you should have a separate branch.
 This helps keep work organized and separate.

 **Branches should always be created from the latest code on the `master` branch of our main Software repository**.
+If you followed the steps in [Getting Started](software-setup.md), this will be `upstream/master`.
 Once this branch is created, you can push it to your fork and update it with commits until it is ready to merge.

 1. Navigate to the base folder of your Software repository: `cd path/to/the/repository/Software`
 2. Make git aware of any new changes to `upstream` by running `git fetch upstream`
-3. Create a new branch from `upstream/master` by running `git checkout -b your-branch-name -t upstream/master`
+3. Create a new branch from `upstream/master` by running `git checkout -b your-branch-name upstream/master`
    1. Our branch naming convention is: `your_name/branch_name` (all lowercase, words separated by underscores).
-The branch name should be short and descriptive of the work being done on the branch.  **Example:** if you were working on a new navigation system using RRT and your name was "Bob" your branch name might look like: `bob/new_rrt_navigator`
+The branch name should be short and descriptive of the work being done on the branch.

+**Example:** if you were working on a new navigation system using RRT and your name was "Bob" your branch name might look like: `bob/new_rrt_navigator`
 4. You can now commit changes to this branch, and push them to your fork with `git push origin your_branch_name`

 #### Why should you only create branches from "upstream/master"?